cuappdev/ithaca-transit-backend/README.md

 ## Install

-Run `sh scripts/setup.sh` to setup all the necessary data
+Run `npm run setup` to setup all the necessary data

 ## Running

+Run `npm run graph` to build the graph.
+It starts up the GraphHopper server, which builds the graph if a cache doesn't exist already.
+After the server has started fully, kill it - the graph is built.

 Run `npm start` to startup the backend at `localhost:3000`.

-You can run `sh scripts/cleanup` to kill any remaining processes.
+You can run `sh scripts` to kill any remaining processes.

 ### Supported requests